-Forest Research are working with Derby City Council to undertake an i-Tree Eco survey in the city of Derby in summer 2021.
+Forest Research worked with Treeconomics and Vale of Glamorgan Council to undertake an i-Tree Eco survey in The Vale in summer 2021.

-i-Tree Eco will use the survey data to assess the composition and structure of Derby’s urban forest, including species diverty, risks from pests and diseases, and the range of tree ages in the city.
-In addition i-Tree Eco will enable us to calculate the ecosystem services provided by Derby’s trees.
+We used i-Tree Eco to analyse the survey data to assess the composition and structure of The Vale’s urban forest, including species diversity, risks from pests and diseases, and the range of tree ages in the region. i-Tree Eco enables us to calculate the ecosystem services provided by The Vale’s trees.

-In addition we will undertake an CAVAT analysis of Derby’s trees, to calculate the value of the amenity the trees provide to people in the city.
+In addition we have undertake an CAVAT analysis of the Vale of Glamorgan’s trees, to calculate the value of the amenity the trees provide to people in the region.

-Surveying of over 300 plots was completed in September 2021.
-Data processing and analysis is underway, and reports will be published in spring 2022.
+Surveying of over 600 plots was completed in 2022.
+Data processing and analysis is complete, and the final reports are available to download on this page.

 Graphical summary of results from the Vale of Glamorgan study